 Using Bollards in Car Parks

 Where safety is of the highest importance, you need bollards.
-Bollards provide a formidable barrier against unwanted encroachment and crashes, because they are built to stop rather than just deter vehicles.
+Bollards provide a formidable crowd control barrier against unwanted encroachment and crashes, because they are built to stop rather than just deter vehicles.

 Bollards can be used to serve as lot markers, or ensure a space is not used incorrectly.
 For example, some bollards are also used as signposts for handicap parking.
 In other cases, they will be placed in the middle of a car space that is reserved for other purposes.